sflavelle/writing/Shorts and One-Shots/Better The Jevil You Know.md

 Assuming Jevil's identity has come with benefits and drawbacks.

+The body you now assumed being... rather a shock to see in full.

+The mirror that hung on the far side of your temporary quarters drew up to about twice your size.
+And if you were concerned about the clothing and the skin colour and the tail, the face that stared back at you was a shock to the system.

+You befitted the name 'Jevil' for sure.

+Pudgy cheeks and an impish mouth and fangs hung beneath pointed crosses painted around the eyes, like a black four-pointed star.
+(Weren't save points in the other game 'stars' in the same way?)
+Your eyes, to go with them, were black like something demonic, with golden irises that almost glowed in contrast.

+The purple-blue skin was ever so slightly fuzzy, very short fur growing.
+It felt... strangely pleasant to the touch, as did the chubbiness on your new frame, evidence of the jester's previous lavish life in the castle.
+You wondered if it was because of his curvature that his outfit, and indeed anything you could find to wear, was so... form-fitting.

 Despite discovering that you look like some kind of devil doll, and those in the Castle who had witnessed Jevil's downfall turning to run whenever they crossed paths with you, you found you didn't mind the body so much.

 No, your desire was to learn magic.
 Having grown up in a world without it, and the constant hum of energy coursing through your body left you wanting an outlet, wanting to experiment.